Understanding Your Insurance

 AFWC has partnered with Phreesia, Inc., an automated patient check-in system which connects live with major insurance carriers to provide real-time answers to common questions such as “Have I met my deductible?”or “What is my co-pay?”

 Does AFWC Accept My Insurance Plan?

-AFWC accepts all insurance except Medicare and TriCare/TriWest.
+AFWC accepts all insurance except Medicare, TriCare/TriWest and Federal Worker’s Compensation.
 We are a preferred provider for Blue Cross Blue Shield and Aetna health plans.

 While we do continue to provide care for established patients who age into Medicare, we are not currently accepting new Medicare patients for covered services.
 Medicare patients may be seen as self-pay patients for non-covered services such as allergy drops, prolotherapy and PRP.

 TriCare/TriWest patients may be seen as self-pay and submit their own claims.